An in-depth report on the causes, diagnosis, and treatment of narcolepsy.

 Narcolepsy symptoms usually first appear in adolescence or young adulthood.
 While narcolepsy can begin at any age, symptoms typically first appear before the age of 25 and almost all patients are affected by age 35.
 Growing evidence suggests that the disorder may emerge in early childhood in many patients.
 It can often be misdiagnosed as another disorder, such as ADHD or depression.
 People who develop it at a young age often have a family history of the disease and a severe condition, suggesting that genetic factors are important in this group.

-life-longproblem, but it is not progressive.
+ComplicationsNarcolepsy is a life-long problem, but it is not progressive.
 Symptoms may even lessen over time, but they never completely disappear.
 In older adults, cataplexy may lessen over time, but sleep disturbances at night may worsen.

 Risk for Accidents